 The process is relatively fast at our Glen Mills office and it will save you money down the line, eliminating the need to extract the infected tooth and replacing it with a dental implant.
 When the infection is removed from your tooth’s pulp, Dr. McCoy will safely seal up your tooth with a crown to restore function and beauty in your smile.
 This treatment will also prevent the infection from spreading to other teeth, your jaw, or other susceptible areas of your body.

 Signs You May Need Root Canal Therapy

 Typically, the pulp of your tooth becomes infected when the tooth’s enamel has been worn down by extreme damage or decay.
-This leaves your nerves and underlying tissues exposed, often resulting in debilitating pain.
+This leaves your nerves and underlying tissues exposed, often resulting in acute pain.

 Additional factors that can cause the pulp in your tooth to become infected include a faulty crown, an overly large filling, or if the tooth has undergone repeated dental procedures in the past.